 Zazoon is an online tool that automates Governance, Risk and Compliance processes, reduces costs and streamlines business operations.
 We assist companies with organising and structuring their processes, protecting and enhancing their business value, powering them with risk-informed decisions, helping them stay on top of compliance and regulatory risks.

-Zazoon was founded in Zurich by cybersecurity and GRC specialists with 20+ experience in the industry.
-We believe that it does not take complicated solutions to help organisations reduce risks and improve security posture and compliance.
-At the same time we are committed to innovation, excellence and enhancing the way businesses manage and remediate their risks.
+Zazoon was founded in Zurich by cybersecurity and GRC specialists with 20+ experience in the industry that developed an intuitive solution that helps organisations reduce risks and improve security posture and compliance.
+We are committed to innovation, excellence and enhancing the way businesses manage and remediate their risks.
 Our belief and commitment have resulted in the solution that manages the complexity of GRC and data protection across your enterprise.

 The Zazoon strategy is built on cross-departmental transparent and actionable interaction.
 We’ve put together a platform that embraces IT, compliance, HR and governance.
 This approach allows us to address challenges that arise in different parts of the organisation, detect risks and identify vulnerability points that may arise in business functions and build a strong organisational risk management programme.